Refunds are made during the scheduled refund period, only after you officially drop

 * The first day a class meets is considered the first business day.
 A business day is any day that Enrollment Services is open for business.

-If the last day for 100% refund falls on a Friday, students may drop classes online through Sunday night, remaining eligible for 100% refund.
+If the last day for 100% refund falls on a Friday, you may drop classes online through Sunday night, and be eligible for a 100% refund.

-Student refunds are scheduled to be processed on the dates listed below for the semester indicated.
-Students who want to receive their refund via direct deposit should submit their banking information at least 5 business days before the OCC Mailing Date.
+Refunds are scheduled to be processed on the dates listed below for the semester indicated.

 Checks may be late due to processing delays, incorrect mailing addresses and general postal delays.
-It is the student's responsibility to maintain a current address at OCC.
-If you don't receive a check within 10 business days of the OCC Mailing Dates, go to the campus Cashiers Office to find out the status and start the process to obtain a replacement check.
+If you requested a refund by check, and haven’t received it within 10 business days of the OCC Mailing Dates, please visit the campus Cashiers Office to determine check status and start the process to obtain a replacement check.
 For more information about direct deposit refunds, see E-Check Direct Deposit FAQ.

 |OCC Mailing Date|